 Goal: Identify the causes of health disparities and the most promising interventions to reduce or eliminate them.

-Discussion and recommendations focused on the following areas:
+Discussion and recommendations focused on the following areas related to etiology of health disparities:

 - Social determinants